senithkay/vscode-extensions-public/workspaces/ballerina/ballerina-extension/README.md

-# The KolaB extension for Visual Studio Code
+# The Ballerina extension for Visual Studio Code

-KolaB extension for Kola extension
+Ballerina extension for WSO2 Ballerina Integrator extension